react-boilerplate/react-boilerplate/docs/testing/component-testing.md

 ```

 If we test our `Button` with the normal renderer and there's a problem
-with the `CheckmarkIcon` then the test for the `Button` will fail as well...
+with the `CheckmarkIcon` then the test for the `Button` will fail as well.
-but finding the culprit will be hard.
+This makes it harder to find the culprit.
 Using the _shallow_ renderer, we isolate
 the problem's cause since we don't render any other components other than the
 one we're testing!